dev-protocol/DIPs/DIPS/dip-38.md

   - Even if a creator or property holder does self-staking to increase his/her creator rewards, he/she will not be able to get a large amount of creator rewards.
     - Because is that the geometric mean cannot be increased efficiently without increasing the number of stakings on many Properties.
   - An efficient way to increase creator rewards is to increase the limit by staking to someone else's Property instead of self-staking.
+- Disabling staking by Property holders
+  - Staking by a wallet account holding a "Property of staking destination" will not increase the creator reward for that Property.
+  - It will be applied if you hold even 1 token (converted to the token decimals is 0.000000000000000001) of that Property.
+    - If the formula reflects the percentage of equity in the token, the bigger holder may ask a smaller holder to do self-staking.
+    - Only the number of Property holdings at the time of staking is used as the applicable condition.
+    - It does not consider if the user holds the Property later or gives it away later.

 ## Motivation